-- Provide qualifications demonstrating a minimum of ten (10) years of experience with design and installation of wastewater treatment systems.
-No fewer than three (3) projects of similar size and complexity must have been completed in the United States with preference given to firms with experience in the State of Florida within the last ten (10) years.
-Separate qualification statements for both the SUPPLIER and installing contractor should be provided.
-This includes qualifications for the individuals serving as the Design Build Project Manager, Design Manager, and Construction Manager if they are different entities. - Provide reference information including contact names, titles, and up-to-date, working phone numbers and email addresses for the three (3) most recent WWTP projects of similar design that have been completed and put into operation and references for two (2) additional projects that have been in continuous operation for that last 5-10 years. - Provide all completed Proposal Forms under Section 4. - Wastewater treatment system, equipment, and services information that describes the system being offered. - Preliminary Equipment List including equipment name, type, quantity, capacity, pipe size, materials of construction, and estimated footprint for any required base slabs (which would be installed by the General Contractor). - Schematic Process Flow Diagram (PFD) of the SUPPLIER's equipment and integration.
+- Qualifications demonstrating a minimum of ten (10) years of experience with design and installation of wastewater treatment systems.
+No fewer than three (3) projects of similar size and complexity must have been completed in the United States, preferably in the State of Florida, within the last ten (10) years.
+Separate qualification statements for both the SUPPLIER and installing contractor should be provided if they are separate entities.
+This includes qualifications for the individuals serving as the Design-Build Project Manager, Design Manager, and Construction Manager. - Reference information including contact names, titles, and verified working phone numbers and email addresses for the three (3) most recent WWTP projects of similar design that have been completed and put into operation and reference information for two (2) additional projects that have been in continuous operation for that last 5-10 years. - All completed Proposal Forms under Section 4. - Wastewater treatment system, equipment, and services information that describes the system being offered. - Preliminary Equipment List including equipment name, type, quantity, capacity, pipe size, materials of construction, and estimated footprint for any required base slabs (which would be installed by the General Contractor). - Schematic Process Flow Diagram (PFD) of the SUPPLIER's equipment and integration.
 See Appendix C for the Preliminary Design Report and Appendix D for the Draft PFD for reference.
-SUPPLIERS are expected to review, and revise the PFD provided as needed or provide a new PFD depicting the SUPPLIER's design approach. - Provide design and construction schedule by filling in the blanks in the Milestone Form in Section 3 with milestones from 30% Design through the project Final Completion. - Provide a SUPPLIER organizational chart with identification of team members and responsibilities who would be directly involved in this Project. - Proposal Bond (see Section 1.9.3.) - Copy of SUPPLIER's W-9 including Federal ID Number - SUPPLIER licenses, proof of insurability, and other information - Fully completed Conflict of Interest and Litigation Statement form (see Appendix G) - Fully completed Public Entity Crimes form (see Appendix G)
+SUPPLIERS are expected to review, and revise the PFD provided as needed or provide a new PFD depicting the SUPPLIER's design approach. - SUPPLIER System Warranty and Process Guarantee - Design and construction schedule by filling in the blanks in the Milestone Form in Section 3 with milestones from 30% Design through the project Final Completion. - A SUPPLIER organizational chart with identification of team members and responsibilities who would be directly involved in this Project. - Proposal Bond (see Section 1.9.3.) - Copy of SUPPLIER's W-9 including Federal ID Number - SUPPLIER licenses, proof of insurability, and other information - Fully completed Conflict of Interest and Litigation Statement form (see Appendix G) - Fully completed Public Entity Crimes form (see Appendix G) - Fully completed Certification of Compliance with The Florida Department of Environmental Protection Supplementary Conditions (see Appendix G)